 9 Tips for Making a Successful Career Change

 Are you looking to make a career change but don't know where to start?
 Whether you're thinking of completely changing industries or a job in a different field, you're not alone.
-In fact, most people will change careers at least once in their lifetime because of better salaries.
+Most people will change careers at least once in their lifetime because of better salaries.
 A whopping 58% of workers are willing to take a lower salary to change industries completely.
 Luckily, we live in an age where changing your career is easier than ever.
-Keep reading to discover 9 tips that'll make your job transition easier and help you succeed in your new job.
+Keep reading to discover 9 tips that'll make your job transition more manageable and help you succeed in your new job.

 1. Ask Yourself Why

 Before you start applying for jobs in a new industry or career field, you need to ask yourself why you decided to make the change.
 There could be many reasons ranging from a bigger salary to more flexible hours.
 A career change means more personal fulfilment for some people; it may be looking for a more challenging job for others.
 Whatever it is, you should take some time to figure out what your reason is.
 This will help guide your job search process so you can find companies that align with your vision.

 2. Brainstorm Your Options

 The key to a successful career change is knowing all your options.
 Take some time to brainstorm ideas about what job you'd like to do next.
 Then, narrow down this list and choose a few industries you think might be the best fit.
 You shouldn't rush this process as entering a new industry is a serious step.
 A career change is also a life change, so make sure you're up for the challenge both career-wise and personal-wise.

 * 45 questions to ask in a job interview